After-Shock/Cloudbox-wiki/Configuring-Settings.md

     - Note 1: It is not recommended to schedule backups hourly as backing up may take a long time and cause future backup attempts to fail (the backup will not occur while another one is in progress, thanks to backup.lock file being created/removed during this process).

     - Note 2: This option just allows the script to schedule the backup for you.
-You can manually schedule cron to run backups with `ansible-playbook cloudbox.yml --tags backup` called as root.
+You can manually schedule cron to run backups with `/usr/local/bin/ansible-playbook /home/seed/cloudbox/cloudbox.yml --tags backup` called as root.

   - `cron_state`: Option to enable/disable automatic backups.
 Options are `absent` or `present`.
 Default is `absent`.